Welcome the the FAQ, a place where you ask and we've already answered! (Feel free to contact me personally if you couldn't find a fix here...)

 Your textures folder has a spelling error, or is located incorrectly.
 Running your pack through the Bedrock Edition pack fixer can automatically fix both those issues if you don't want to fix it manually.

-To fix this error you'll need to go through the texture pack tutorial again, and add the pack.mcmeta file to your texture pack.
+To fix this error you'll need to go through the texture pack tutorial again, and either add the pack.mcmeta file to your texture pack, or try recompessing your pack making sure you compress at the correct location.

 Either you uploaded a CRAZY texture pack, or (more likely) you tried to send a zip bomb into my website's server. :( Nice try!